luphysics/PyMODA/README.md

 To start PyMODA, run `python src/main.py` in the `PyMODA` folder.

-> :warning: Linux users also need to specify the path to the MATLAB Runtime using a command-line argument (see [command-line arguments](/docs/developer-guide.md#command-line-arguments)).
+> **Note:** Linux users also need to specify the path to the MATLAB Runtime using a command-line argument (see [command-line arguments](/docs/developer-guide.md#command-line-arguments)).

 ## Creating a shortcut

 In the launcher window, click "Create shortcut" to create a shortcut to easily open PyMODA.
 This has different behaviour on different operating systems.

-> :warning: The shortcut will need to be recreated if the path to the PyMODA folder is changed, if the folder is renamed, or if the path to the Python interpreter changes.
+> **Note:** The shortcut will need to be recreated if the path to the PyMODA folder is changed, if the folder is renamed, or if the path to the Python interpreter changes.

 #### Windows